Is Marketing a Good Major?

 Student clubs

 Check whether your department offers a marketing or marketing-related club.
-It may be a way to stay on top of marketing trends that courses just can't cover.
-Plus, holding a leadership role, such as marketing chair, can be useful experience to add to your resume.
+It may be a way to stay on top of marketing trends that courses can't cover.
+Plus, holding a leadership role, such as marketing chair, can be a useful experience to add to your resume.

 Can’t find a marketing club at your college or university?
 Consider starting your own.
 The leadership skills you form as a result can positively impact your undergraduate studies and beyond.